shinugk/DotNetRepo/ERD Diagram/C#_.NET_Concepts.md

 ---------------------------------
 - using is used to automatically release unmanaged resources when you are done using an object.
 - It ensures that Dispose() method is called.
-- Why do we need using?
-- Some objects use external resources like: Files, Database connections, Network connections, Streams, HttpResponseMessage, Graphics objects
+- Why do we need using?: Some objects use external resources like: Files, Database connections, Network connections, Streams, HttpResponseMessage, Graphics objects
 - These are NOT cleaned immediately by Garbage Collector (GC).
 - So we manually release them using: IDisposable → Dispose() → using